thecodingdoc/SwarmTCR/README.md

 Each row in this file contains a TCR ID, boolean flag to infer a match or mismatch, and complete CDR loop protein data.
 The flag is either a ```1``` or ```0```, ```1``` indicates a match, ```0``` a mismatch.

-**Deep-sequencing input**
+**Bulk sequencing input**

-Deep-sequencing input will use either the alpha or beta chain only, there is no need to specify chain type.
+Bulk sequencing input will use either the alpha or beta chain only, there is no need to specify chain type.
 ```
 <TCR id> <flag> <CDR1> <CDR2> <CDR2.5> <CDR3>
 ...